 Within Lincolnshire there are two main areas, Lincoln and Boston.

-The Education Centre-based teaching is either half day (for ST1 and ST2 GPRs) or whole day release (ST3s).
+The Education Centre-based teaching is half day release for all trainees.
 The emphasis of the teaching varies according to the stage of training.
 There is an emphasis throughout on developing communication skills.
 Knowledge-based topics tend to be the main focus of GPRs in their first 2 years providing the basis for success in the AKT element of MRCGP.
-ST3s will join the Lincoln-based GPRs on their fortnightly whole day teaching includes teaching to enhance success in the CSA followed by sessions aimed at preparing the GPR for independent practice once they qualify.
-This is based alternately at Lincoln or Boston Education Centres.
+ST3s teaching is focused towards enhancing success in the CSA followed by sessions aimed at preparing the GPR for independent practice once they qualify.

 Registrars have an opportunity to attend a 2 day residential course in both ST1 and ST2 years.
 These are educational, informative and sociable.
-Various members of the Programme attend the Residential – Trainers, Registrars, Programme Directors and Programme Manager/Secretary – creating an opportunity for social and educational interaction across the year groups.
+The residentials create an opportunity for social and educational interaction across the year groups.

 If you have any queries on the Boston area you should contact Avis Staff, Programme Manager on 01205 364801 ext.
 5340 (direct line: 01205 445340) or Avis.Staff@ulh.nhs.uk.